"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 "Just that Arkham is down the road.
 Townspeople aren't big fans of The Rose.
 Apparently they've been petitioning Amityvale since they got word of their garrison there."

 "Figures," Hands began looking around before stepping closer to Cry.
 "Do you think there's even a point in trying to help these people?
-What if the tavern keeper is right and this is someone no one can solve?"
+What if the tavern keeper is right and this is something no one can solve?"

 "We should at least try.
 Sometimes that's the only thing we can do."